Ghutan (film)

 Ghutan (transl.
-Suffocation) is a 2007 Hindi horror film directed by Shyam Ramsay.
+Suffocation) is a 2007 Indian Hindi-language horror film directed by Shyam Ramsay.

 Plot

 Ravi Kapoor and his friend Jaggu drive to a graveyard with Catherine's body.
 Catherine comes into consciousness when they dig the land, and Jaggi suggests burying her alive.
 Catherine begs Ravi to kill her before burying her and starts screaming that she does not want to die and be in the darkness.
 But Ravi and Jaggi forcefully drag and put her inside a coffin while Catherine helplessly watches them close it.
 They bury her alive, and she dies.

 The flashback is then narrated by Ravi Kapoor, Managing Director of Catherine Exports, and Jaggu, his best friend and Export Executive.
 Both of them are womanizers, and Ravi falls for the beauty of Priya Malhotra and appoints her as secretary.
 Ravi married Catherine for her wealth; she loves him truly but soon realises he is not worthy.
 But she does not give hope or try to rekindle her relationship with Ravi.

 Ravi tries to misbehave with Priya, and she angrily confronts him but continues to work due to her family circumstances.
 Catherine revokes her power of attorney given to Ravi.
 Ravi is furious that he will not be able to withdraw any more money from the bank.
 Jaggi comes to Catherine's house and tries to console her.
 Ravi witnesses the scene and misunderstands that she is having an affair with him.
 He confronts her, and both fight.
 Ravi hits Catherine, and she accidentally falls over the dining table and faints.
 They believe her to be dead and decide to bury her.
 Her maid Nancy witnesses the whole thing, and Ravi blackmails her, saying he will kill her if she tells the truth to anyone.

 Catherine's ghost escapes from the grave and meets a church father, who used to console her when she was alive.
 She tells him the truth.
 He informs her that she should rest in peace and should not try to enter her body again, and if she does, she will become evil.
 But Catherine declines and enters her body, thereby becoming a living dead.

 She haunts Ravi, and he tells the truth to Jaggi, but to his distrust, he does not believe him.
 Nancy, who saw Catherine, also lies to him that she did not see Catherine.
 Catherine's uncle returns from Goa in search of Catherine.